uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Survivors and their family members told us that their hope for the future lies in reclaiming and regenerating their own cultures, spirituality, laws, and ways of life that are deeply connected to their homelands.
 Indigenous nations are already doing this work in their <!-- page 355 -->communities, despite the many challenges they face.
-At the TRC’s Traditional Knowledge Keepers Forum, Elder Dave Courchene said,
+At the =|TRC=Truth and Reconciliation Commission of Canada=’s Traditional Knowledge Keepers Forum, Elder Dave Courchene said,

 > As people who have gained this recognition to be Knowledge Keepers for our people, we accept that work in the most humble way…
 It’s going to be the spirit of our ancestors, the spirit that’s going to help us to reclaim our rightful place in our homeland.